marian-code/wikipedia-music-tags/docs/instalation.rst

 Os X too.
 Problems concern mainly default paths and interaction with clipboard in GUI.

-Multiple Qt backends are supported with the help of QtPy.
+Multiple Qt backends are supported thanks to QtPy.
 So you can substitute PyQt5 for: PyQt4, PySide2 or PySide.
 However, for now only compatibility with PyQt5 is tested, so naturally it is also recomended.